 Cornell offers considerable opportunities to obtain training in teaching and to develop a teaching portfolio through the Center for Teaching Innovation.
 The department has been very engaged in developing active learning practices in many of its courses.

 Graduate Core Course

 The graduate core course is the only class required by the EEB graduate program.
-Students generally take one or two additional courses per semester during their first few years in the program, but these are selected on an individual basis by the student, with guidance from their advisor, launch team, and prescriptive and dissertation committees.
+Students generally take one or two additional courses per semester during their first few years in the program, but these are selected on an individual basis by the student, with guidance from their advisor, launch team, and dissertation committee.

 Special Committee Meetings

-EEB graduate students present a finishing departmental seminar on their dissertation work in the Department of Ecology and Evolutionary Biology (or in another home Department of the Major Professor).
+EEB graduate students present a finishing departmental seminar on their dissertation work in the Department of Ecology and Evolutionary Biology.
 The formal requirement is that this seminar be offered sometime in the two months immediately preceding their dissertation defense, but it usually occurs on the same day as the B-exam.